ahonorat/projectsENSEIRB/README.md

 the documents existing in the bucket.
 Other options are :
 - -d : create some random datas
-- -f : flush DataBase at starting
+- -f : flush DataBase at startup
 - -h : print this help